-Recreation and Parks reserves the rights to restrict cart access on the course at any time based on weather conditions or maintenance issues or concerns.
+Recreation and Parks reserves the right to restrict cart access on the course at any time based on weather conditions or maintenance issues or concerns.
 Pro Shop staff will inform golfers of any restrictions at the time of registration.

-Parking carts on the slopes or surrounds of the greens and tee boxes is prohibited.
+Parking carts on the slopes or surrounding the greens and tee boxes is prohibited.